Did You Know?

 Jimsonweed thrives in cultivated fields, overgrazed pastures and waste lots.
 Animals typically stay away from this distasteful weed while foraging; however, accidental poisoning has occurred when desirable plants or water are in short supply during the hot, summer months.
 Children that are attracted by its large, showy flowers have occasionally been poisoned by accidental consumption of the nectar or petals.

-Common symptoms include rapid pulse and breathing, dilated pupils, restlessness, nervousness, muscular twitching, diarrhea, depression, anorexia and weight loss.
-In fatal cases, the pulse remains rapid but weak, breathing becomes slow and irregular, body temperature becomes subnormal, urine may be retained and convulsions or coma precede death.
+Instances of jimsonweed poisoning have been reported more frequently in humans than in animals and can be fatal.
+Medical attention is often needed immediately after use.
+Common symptoms include rapid pulse and breathing, dilated pupils, restlessness, nervousness, muscular twitching, diarrhea, depression and weight loss.
+In fatal cases, the pulse remains rapid, yet weak, breathing becomes slow and irregular, body temperature becomes subnormal, urine may be retained and convulsions or coma precede death.

 Author: Rakesh Chandran, WVU Extension Weed Science Specialist

 Last Reviewed: June 2018